ToneseekerMusical/PayloadPDFGenerator/README.md

 ### To-do:

+* Create a font select component that pulls data from pdfFont global
 * Finish pdfTemplate collection config.
 * Define built in globals.
 * Write a script to convert TTF font files to base64, and store that data in the pdfFonts global for easy font selection.